hashgraph/stablecoin-studio/README.md

  - *Imported Stable Coins*

 Every stable coin for which the account has at least one role but was created using a different account.

+## Proof of reserve
+Under the current implementation, all stable coins may choose to implement a proof of reserve data feed at creation (it cannot be added after creation).
+A proof of reserve is, in very simple terms, an external feed that provides the backing of the tokens in real world, this may be FIAT or other assets.

+### Setting up a proof of reserve
+During setup, it is possible to link an existing data feed, by providing the smart contract's address, or create a new one based on our implementation.
+If a reserve was created during the stable coin deployment, it will also be possible to edit the amount of the reserve.

+> The initial supply of the stable coin cannot be higher than the reserve initial / current amount.

+Therefore two options exist
+- **No data feed is provided:** This will deploy and initialize a reserve based on our example imentation.
+This reserve is meant to be used for demo purposes and allows the admin to change the reserve amount to showcase the integration between the two.
+- **An existing data feed is provided**: This data feed will be used to check the reserve before minting any new tokens.

+In either case, the reserve address can be edited after creation.
+However, changing the amount in the reserve can only be performed with the example reserve.

+For more information about the SDK and the methods to perform this opertions, visit to the [docs](https://github.com/hashgraph/hedera-accelerator-stablecoin/tree/main/sdk#get-reserve-address).

 # Architecture
 The project is divided in 4 node modules: